Thorium-based nuclear power: History

+Despite the project's apparent success, the MSRE was shut down in December 1969 due to pressure from Milton Shaw, the director of the AEC's Reactor Development and Testing Division.
+At the time, the US government was heavily interested in breeder reactors to meet the projected need for nuclear fuel.
+Shaw pressured the MSRE team, led by Oak Ridge director Alvin Weinberg, to end the project due to his preference for the other competing breeder design at the time, the liquid metal fast breeder reactor.

-In 1973, however, the US government settled on uranium technology and largely discontinued thorium-related nuclear research.
-The reasons were that uranium-fueled reactors were more efficient, the research was proven, and thorium's breeding ratio was thought insufficient to produce enough fuel to support development of a commercial nuclear industry.
+By 1973, due to Shaw's influence, the US government had essentially settled on uranium technology and largely discontinued thorium-related nuclear research.
+The reasons were that uranium-fueled reactors were considered more efficient, the research into uranium was proven and thorium's breeding ratio was thought insufficient to produce enough fuel to support development of a commercial nuclear industry.
 As Moir and Teller later wrote, "The competition came down to a liquid metal fast breeder reactor (LMFBR) on the uranium-plutonium cycle and a thermal reactor on the thorium-233U cycle, the molten salt breeder reactor.
 The LMFBR had a larger breeding rate ... and won the competition."
 In their opinion, the decision to stop development of thorium reactors, at least as a backup option, "was an excusable mistake".
+The government pushed ahead with the LMFBR design with the Clinch River Breeder Reactor Project starting in 1970, however the project encountered substantial political opposition and was finally cancelled in 1983.

-Science writer Richard Martin states that nuclear physicist Alvin Weinberg, who was director at Oak Ridge and primarily responsible for the new reactor, lost his job as director because he championed development of the safer thorium reactors.
+In 2009, science writer Richard Martin stated that Weinberg, who was director at Oak Ridge and primarily responsible for the MSRE, lost his job as director because he championed development of thorium reactors.
 Weinberg himself recalls this period:

-Martin explains that Weinberg's unwillingness to sacrifice potentially safe nuclear power for the benefit of military uses forced him to retire:
+At the time, Martin claimed that Weinberg's unwillingness to sacrifice potentially safe nuclear power for the benefit of military uses forced him to retire.
+However, in his 2012 book SuperFuel, Martin refuted the idea that thorium was rejected by the AEC because of the desire for weapons production:

+Even after the cancellation of the MSRE, thorium research continued.
+Admiral Hyman Rickover, the developer of naval nuclear propulsion and head of the U.S. Naval Reactors office, had pushed for a thorium-fueled breeder project since 1963 and organized the construction of a light-water breeder reactor (LWBR) project in 1976.
+First reaching criticality on August 26, 1977, this project successfully turned the Shippingport Atomic Power Station, the first peacetime nuclear power plant, into a demonstration 232Th−233U breeder reactor.
+After successful operation until 1982, the reactor was found to have a breeding ratio of 1.4%.